 Some examples of truths in tension

 · You're totally and perfectly righteous before God in Christ.
-You are still totally broken and rebellious in our trust of God, and increasingly more aware of both as we mature in our faith.
-Yet still fully loved and embraced in your rebellious distrust.
+We are still totally broken and rebellious in our trust of God, and increasingly more aware of both as we mature in our faith.
+Yet still fully loved and embraced in our lingering rebellious distrust.

 · To live you must die,